 - During the acceptance of a vTM self-registration request.
-See "Accepting a Pending Self-Registration Request" on page 178. - During later configuration of the vTM from the Services Director VA.
-See "Applying User Authentication to a vTM" on page 271.
+See "Accepting a Pending Self-Registration Request" on page 170. - During later configuration of the vTM from the Services Director VA.
+See "Applying User Authentication to a vTM" on page 265.

 Both processes require the Services Director Administrator to choose an access profile.
 The access profile identifies the authenticators and permission groups that are applied to the vTM to define its user authentication.
 These will be applied to the vTM.
 All cluster members are affected.
+If the assigned authenticator is a secure LDAP authenticator, all of the vTM certificate authorities will also be applied.